-From day one, (October 2011) Zapier has always been a distributed team.
-Even though Bryan, Mike and I lived in the same city, we had different schedules and were bootstrapping Zapier on the side of our day jobs and school.
-We worked on Zapier in every spare moment we each had, but those moments didn't magically line up at the same time when we could work in the same room, so by necessity we became a remote team.
+From day one, Zapier has always been a distributed team.
+Even though my co-founders, Bryan and Mike, and I lived in the same city, we had different schedules and were bootstrapping Zapier on the side of our day jobs and school.
+We worked on Zapier in every spare moment we each had, but those moments didn't magically line up at the same time where we could work in the same room, so, by necessity, we became a remote team.

 In June of 2012, we were accepted into Y Combinator and moved into a shared apartment in Mountain View, California.
 The next three months were the only period in our company's history where everyone has been in the same city at the same time.

-In August of 2012, Mike moved back to Missouri while his girlfriend was graduating law school and in October of 2012 we started hiring.
-And since we were already a distributed team it made sense to keep moving that way since we could hire people we knew were awesome, but just didn't live in the places we lived.
+In August of 2012, Mike moved back to Missouri while his girlfriend (now wife) was graduating law school, and in October of 2012, we started hiring.
+And since we were already a distributed team, it made sense to keep moving that way since we could hire people we knew were awesome but just didn't live in the places we lived.

-It's highly unlikely you could just pluck any random people, at any random moment in history, dispersed around the globe and expected them to build something amazing.
+It's highly unlikely you could pluck any random set of people, at any random moment in history, dispersed around the globe, put them together, and expect them to build something amazing.

-We've found there are three important ingredients to making remote work, well, work: Team, Tools, and Process.
+We've found there are three important ingredients to making remote work successful: team, tools, and process.

-By far the most important of the ingredients is the team.
-Not everyone can work in a remote environment.
-Not everyone can manage a remote environment (though I suspect with a bit of time and learning that a lot of managers could figure out how to make it work).
-Therefore, it's important to assemble a team who is capable of executing in a remote environment.
+By far, the most important ingredient is the team.
+Not everyone can work well in a remote environment.
+Not everyone can manage a remote team (though I suspect with a bit of time and learning, a lot of managers could figure out how to make it work).
+Therefore, it's important to assemble a team that's capable of executing in a remote environment.
 Here's what has made the best remote workers for us:

-Doers will get stuff done even if they are in Timbuktu.
+Doers will get stuff done even if they are working from a secluded island.
 You don't have to give doers tasks to know that something will get done.
 You'll still have to provide direction and guidance around the most important things to be executed, but in the absence of that, a doer will make something happen.
 One of Zapier's core values is "default to action"—teammates who embody that value get work done.

 2. Hire people you can trust

 Remote work stops working when you can't trust the person on the other end of the line.
-If you continually find yourself worrying what someone is doing, then you are spending brain cycles focusing on something other than the product.
+If you continually find yourself worrying what someone is doing, then you are spending brain cycles focusing on something other than the product or customers.
 Trust is key.